 the operation of air services in the Community

-Airlines must always indicate the final fare to be paid including all unavoidable taxes and charges, and must additionally give a breakdown of certain taxes and charges separately.
+Airlines must in all stages of the booking process indicate the total final fare to be paid including all unavoidable taxes and charges, and must additionally give a breakdown of certain taxes and charges.

 3(2) of First Council Directive 72/166/EEC of 24 April 1972 on the approximation

 of the laws of Member States relating to insurance against civil liability in